Blood is Life note .

-- Count Dracula (1970), a rare appearance of Christopher Lee as Dracula outside of Hammer, this Jesus Franco-directed film was meant to be as close to the Bram Stoker novel as possible, although it does end up taking considerable liberties with the story.
+- Count Dracula (1970), a rare appearance of Christopher Lee as Dracula outside of Hammer, this Jess Franco-directed film was meant to be as close to the Bram Stoker novel as possible, although it does end up taking considerable liberties with the story.

 - Dracula Vs Frankenstein (1971), notable chiefly as the last film role for Universal Horror veterans J. Carrol Naish (as a descendent of Dr. Frankenstein) and Lon Chaney Jr. (as his assistant).
 Dracula is played by the film's producer's stockbroker.

 - Blacula (1972), a mashup of horror and blaxploitation, has Dracula attacking the title character and dooming him to vampirism in its prologue.